-An LLC parent company operates as an umbrella company, under which other smaller companies are owned and managed.
+An LLC parent company operates as an umbrella company, under which other smaller companies or subsidiaries are owned and managed.
 If you have an interest in branching out to other businesses, a parent LLC might be the right choice for you.

 Can I Change My LLC to a Parent LLC?

 And while you can certainly create a parent LLC on your own, you may need some help with some of the steps along the way.
 That’s where Incfile comes in to help guide you on your parenthood journey.

 The upside of owning a parent LLC and its subsidiaries is that, just like your current LLC, they are all separated from your personal assets and keep you protected in the event of lawsuits and legal action.
 There may also be tax benefits, depending on how you form your subsidiaries.